-Key steps to consider, what to watch out for, and ways advisers can help empower you to manage your inheritance wisely.Find Your Adviser
+Key steps to consider, what to watch out for, and ways advisors can empower you to manage your inheritance wisely.Find Your Advisors

 The size of the estate, or the existence of a trust or family LLC, will affect the method and timing of legally transferring the assets to you.

 Calculate Tax Obligations

 In addition to state and federal estate taxes, there may be readjustments to the value of assets in the estate or capital gains taxes that could substantially change the amount of taxes owed.

 Identify Restrictions and Deadlines

 When inheriting an IRA, 401(k), or a trust, there are specific options and limitations as to how and when you can transfer the assets that can depend on the type of asset and your relationship with the deceased.

 Trust & Estate Attorney

 Asset Transfer Process